Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 to test that the [=media processing entity=] is listening.
 This POST contains the [=moov=] + [=ftyp=] box (the init fragment) or cmaf header.
-In case this is succesfull this is followed by the rest of the fragments in the fragmented MPEG-4 stream.
+In case this is succesfull this is followed by the rest of the fragments in the [=CMAFstream=].
 At the end of the session, for tear down the source can send an empty [=mfra=] box to close the connection.
-This is then followed with a zero length chunk, allowing the receiver to send a response, the encoder can follow up by closing the TCP connection using a FIN command.
+This is then followed with a zero length chunk, allowing the receiver to send a response, the encoder can follow up by closing the TCP connection using a FIN command as defined in HTTP [!RFC2616].

 <pre>
-Diagram 11: fmp4 ingest flow
+Diagram 11: CMAF ingest flow
 ||===============================================================||
 ||=====================            ============================  ||
 |||     ingest source |            |  Media processing entity | ||